ggkfox/Employee-Assignment-Software/README.md

 	STEP 2: Delete everything inside that workspace.
 Then do git clone https://github.com/ggkfox/CSCI-150.git

-	STEP 3: Type "node -v" to check the version of Node.js.
-If it is 6.xx.x then you need to type "nvm install 8" which will install Node v.
+	STEP 3: Type node -v to check the version of Node.js.
+If it is 6.xx.x then you need to type nvm install 8 which will install Node v.
 8.5.0.
-Once you typed that command, type "node -v" again to make sure you are running Node 8.
+Once you typed that command, type node -v again to make sure you are running Node 8.

-		    NOTE: You only need to do "nvm install 8" once.
-Afterwards, all you would need to do is "nvm use 8" to switch to 8 if needed.

-	STEP 4: Type "npm install -g nodemon"
+	STEP 4: Type npm install -g nodemon
 			Nodemon is a tool we are using so that we don't need to constantly recompile our application every time we make a change.

-	STEP 5: Make sure that the MongoDB server is running.
-Type "./mongod" and then open up a separate terminal.
-If the server is not runnign for some reason, type "./mongod --repair" and then "./mongod" and it will work.

-	STEP 6: cd into the CSCI-150 folder then type "npm install" which will install a node_modules folder.
+	STEP 5: cd into the CSCI-150 folder and then cd into the latest version (or whatever version you want).
+Then type npm install.
+This will install a node_modules folder.

-	STEP 7: Then type "nodemon server.js" and this will start the server.
+	STEP 6: Then type nodemon server.js and this will start the server.
 Click on the "Preview" button next to the run button and choose "Preview Running Application."
 A window will pop up.
 Copy the url and close that window and enter a link in another browser tab.